rileyjshaw/rileyjshaw.github.io-v14/app/_posts/2016-11-13-all-of-which-are-american-dreams.md

 t search all "#maga" -cn 1 | tail -1 | cut -d, -f3 | xargs ditter
 ```

 I'm in the habit of quietly throwing projects like this onto my [lab](/lab) page, but enough people have expressed frustration in the past week to make this share-worthy.
-Go forth and know your enemy!
+Hope it helps!

 ## Footnotes